srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 2. Source the dataflow with the **pyModelSnapshots** dataset
 3. Insert a Filter shape after the source dataset to filter on the models of interest.
 If you filter by rule that would be a condition on **.pyConfigurationName**.
 4. Create a Cassandra dataset as the destination.
 The keys the system shows when saving it (model ID, snapshot time, application) are fine.

+There is an exercise in Pega Academy that covers similar steps, modifying the Prediction Studio based export - but that is really equivalent as this feature just generates the data flow that you build for yourself here.
+See (https://academy.pega.com/challenge/exporting-adaptive-model-data-external-analysis/v2).

 <img src="/pegasystems/pega-datascientist-tools/blob/master/images/ds_mdl_export_dataflow.png">